George Irvin responds to Nick Clegg's share giveaway idea for the bailed-out RBS and Lloyds.

 Secondly, the BIB would draw in private sector investors as partners in particular projects.
 Most important, because RBS and Lloyds have the skills and capital required, the scheme could start today – it need not wait until 2015 to borrow money as has happened in the case of Chris Huhne’s Green Investment bank.

 Nick Clegg knows this quite well, but he is disingenuous enough to try to peddle a second-rate scheme to Britain.
 Maggie Thatcher’s fire sale of council houses in 1980 brought her a few extra votes – but the loss of public housing left the country with an enormous property shortage.
 Clegg’s latest opportunist ploy is no better.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.